Surrogacy in Canada

 On the other hand, there also are risks from the Intended Parents, who are also able to ‘change their minds’.
 Local surrogacy laws are not enforceable regarding the Intended Parents’ obligations, and so there have been cases in which foreign parents abandoned a baby during the pregnancy.
 If this were to happen, the babies would likely be put up for adoption.

 A Surrogacy Agreement must respect the AHR Act and provincial and territorial laws, so depending on where the surrogate and intended parents live, the surrogacy arrangement may be significantly different (or impossible altogether).

 Canadian law is very explicit, and is regulated by the Assisted Human Reproduction Act.
 The act explicitly places the following constraints on surrogacy in Canada.
 The act explicitly places the following constraints on surrogacy in Canada:

-- No person shall pay consideration to a female person to be a surrogate mother, offer to pay such consideration or advertise that it will be paid.
+- No person shall pay consideration to a female person to be a surrogate, offer to pay such consideration or advertise that it will be paid.

-- No person shall accept consideration for arranging for the services of a surrogate mother, offer to make such an arrangement for consideration or advertise the arranging of such services.
+- No person shall accept consideration for arranging for the services of a surrogate, offer to make such an arrangement for consideration or advertise the arranging of such services.

-- No person shall pay consideration to another person to arrange for the services of a surrogate mother, offer to pay such consideration or advertise the payment of it.
+- No person shall pay consideration to another person to arrange for the services of a surrogate, offer to pay such consideration or advertise the payment of it.